fancn21th/xyzchat/docs/flow.md

 # Flow

-## Q1: Goal?
+## Q1: Goal ?

-As a tech person, when I want to deliver yet another AI application or just a AI chat demo, I don't want to start from scratch.
-I will pickup a github project.
-And spent let say couple of hours and make it done.
+As a tech pre-sales guy, when I want to present yet another AI application or just a AI chat demo for our customers, I don't want to start from scratch.
+Picking-up a github project, evaluate and decide.
+At last couple of hours later the demo is done.

-First thing first.
-I would like to see how it works under the hood and how it connect to the AI model as expected.

 - So there is a demo of whole story not only present how it looks, but also how it works
 - So there is a website to present the demo, but the app should be standalone and reusable
 - So there is an AI app standalone.
 - So there is a monorepo hosts both website and standalone all together

-##
+## Q2: Style ?

+As a engineer, I ask myself where to start ?
+The UI or the State / Behavior ?
+What is the common sense to build a AI app ?